hbock-42/widget_recorder/README.md

 A widget that help you record animation

-This is very limited for the moment, the recorded animation is of the APNG format (works pretty much like GIF)
+Warning: the api may change as this is a very very early version

+Current known limitations:

+- output format is only apng
+- the size of the recorded widget must not change

+todo list:

+- increase performances with isolates
+- improve documentations
+- improve example
+- add output format (mp4, gif, etc)

 # ⚙️ Installation